DistJoin: A Decoupled Join Cardinality Estimator based on Adaptive Neural Predicate Modulation: Introduction

-In summary, DistJoin not only surpasses previous methods but also achieves an optimal balance among generality, accuracy, and updatability that was unattainable by prior approaches.
-Our primary contributions include:
+Our primary contributions include: \begin{enumerate}[label=\alph*)] \item We present DistJoin, a novel join query cardinality estimator based on multiple decoupled estimators of individual table distributions.
+To our knowledge, DistJoin is the first data-driven method capable of handling both equi and non-equi join queries, which benefits from independent join key distribution prediction and low-variance selectivity-based join cardinality inference.

-\begin{enumerate}[label=\alph*)] \item We present DistJoin, a novel join query cardinality estimator based on multiple decoupled individual table distribution estimators.
-To our knowledge, DistJoin is the first data-driven method capable of handling both equi and non-equi join queries, which benefits from independent join key distribution prediction and low-variance \textit{selectivity-based join cardinality inference}.
-Furthermore, DistJoin successfully addresses all three aspects of the "Trilemma of Cardinality Estimation".
+\item We conduct a comprehensive error analysis comparing FactorJoin's and DistJoin's join cardinality inference approaches.
+Our results validate FactorJoin's variance accumulation issue and demonstrate that DistJoin's join cardinality inference effectively mitigates this problem, as its variance increases more slowly than FactorJoin's approach.

-\item To ensure computational efficiency in training and inference, we introduce Adaptive Neural Predicate Modulation (ANPM), which utilizes HyperNetworks and low-rank techniques to generate MLP models for sub-column information modulation.
+\item To ensure computational efficiency in training and inference, we introduce ANPM, which utilizes HyperNetworks and low-rank decomposition techniques to generate MLP models for sub-column information modulation.
 ANPM enables efficient and accurate estimation of join key distributions under predicates while effectively scaling across tables with varying column counts and domain sizes.
 This approach eliminates the accuracy and generality trade-offs inherent in existing methods.

-\item We conduct a comprehensive error analysis comparing FactorJoin's and DistJoin's join cardinality inference approaches.
-Our results validate FactorJoin's variance accumulation issue and demonstrate that DistJoin's \textit{selectivity-based join cardinality inference} effectively mitigates this problem, as its variance increases more slowly than FactorJoin's approach.
+\item Extensive experimental evaluation demonstrates DistJoin's superiority over common baselines in accuracy, robustness, and generality while maintaining competitive training speed. \end{enumerate}

-\item Extensive experimental evaluation demonstrates DistJoin's superiority over common baselines in accuracy, robustness, and generality, while maintaining competitive training speed. \end{enumerate}
+In the rest of this paper, we first detail analyze the background of previous methods and clarify the motivation and preliminaries in \autoref{section:Background}.
+We then present an overview of DistJoin's design in \autoref{section:Overview}, followed by a comprehensive error analysis and design of DistJoin's join cardinality inference approach in \autoref{section:joincard_est}.
+Then, we explain the design of the ANPM model, which predicts the distribution needed by the join cardinality inference in \autoref{section:dist_estimation}.
+Finally, we evaluate DistJoin's performance against common baselines in \autoref{section:Experiment} and conclude the paper in \autoref{section:Conclusion}.